Table of Contents

 5 great destinations for Sri Lanka solo female travel

-Freedom is at it best when you hit the road your own with the backpack.
-It might be bit intimidating being solo in foreign soil but you will understand that your worries are baseless, as soon as you land in Sri Lanka.
-Be it Sri Lanka solo female travel, you are well on your way to an enjoyable independent trip with your Sri Lanka trip.
+Freedom is at its best when you hit the road on your own with the backpack.
+It might be a bit intimidating being solo on foreign soil but you will understand that your worries are baseless, as soon as you land in Sri Lanka.
+Be it Sri Lanka solo female travel, you are well on your way to an enjoyable independent trip to Sri Lanka trip.

 Sri Lanka has long been an important holiday destination for solo travellers in Asia.
-This exotic destination has pristine beaches (Check on my 22 beaches with the idyllic setting) with torque water, mountains, fantastic seafood, bustling cities, a well-trodden tourist routes and affordable prices for lodging and other facilities all are major factors to one of the top countries in the world for travelling.
+This exotic destination has pristine beaches (Check on my 22 beaches with the idyllic setting) with torque water, mountains, Sri Lanka food tour, bustling cities, well-trodden tourist routes and affordable prices for lodging and other facilities all are major factors to one of the top countries in the world for travelling.

-It is always wonderful and risk-free to team up with friends and families, all the while a Sri Lanka female solo travel, join one of the Sri Lanka road trips, be it is a short vacation or a multi-day Sri Lanka road trip such as 2 weeks Sri Lanka tour, Seerendipity tours organize regular trips.
+It is always wonderful and risk-free to team up with friends and families, all the while a Sri Lanka female solo travel, join one of the Sri Lanka road trips, be it is a short vacation like Sri Lanka 5 days trip or a multi-day Sri Lanka road trip such as 14 days in Sri Lanka, Seerendipity tours organize regular trips.
 So join one of the tours organized by Seerednipity tours for a hassle-free and affordable Sri Lanka tour.

-I am planing Sri Lanka solo female travel.
+I am planning Sri Lanka solo female travel.
 What do I need to know?

 Gender is not an obstacle to travel to Sri Lanka, women and men are both equally welcoming on the island.
 Sri Lanka is one of the safest holiday destinations for women travellers.
 Some countries such as India, very often mentioned as worst-places for women travel (check on International women’s travel centre’s top worst holiday destination.) but Sri Lanka on the other hand, is one of the safest holiday destinations for any age group and any gender.

-Sri Lanka solo female travel recommended for female travellers by poeople’s daily
+Sri Lanka solo female travel recommended for female travellers by people’s daily

 The People’s Daily newspaper of China had chosen Sri Lanka as the safest destination for female travellers in 2018.
 The selection was done after a survey based on votes, ratings and expert reviews.
 Sri Lanka topped the list of safest destinations in the world for female travellers and followed by countries like USA, Canada, Japan, New Zealand, Australia, Switzerland, and the Maldives.